The Best of Newcastle, County Down

 Slieve Donard

-Located near Newcastle County Down you will find the highest mountain found in Northern Ireland and the 7th highest in Ireland.
-It is part of the Mourne Mountains that reaches an incredible hight of 2,790 ft.
+Located near Newcastle County Down, you will find the highest mountain in Northern Ireland and the 7th highest in Ireland.
+It is part of the Mourne Mountains, reaching an incredible height of 2,790 ft.

-When you reach the top of the mountain you’ll meet some speculator views of the surrounding areas.
-There are two remains of ancient burial cairns on the top, one that is thought to be the highest known passage tomb found in Ireland.
+When you reach the top of the mountain, you’ll see some spectacular views of the surrounding areas.
+There are two remains of ancient burial cairns on the top, one of which is considered the oldest-known passage tomb in Ireland.

-There is also a lot of Irish mythology that surrounds this mountain that’s pretty fascinating.
-It is thought that the mountain is named after Saint Donard who spent much of his time there.
-If you feel like a challenge this is definitely one to do.
-To make it to the top of Slieve Donard it should take you around 2 and a half hours.
+There is also a lot of Irish mythology surrounding this mountain, which is fascinating.
+The mountain is thought to be named after Saint Donard, who spent much of his time there.
+If you feel like a challenge, this is one to do.
+Making it to the top of Slieve Donard should take you around 2 and a half hours.
 What awaits you at the summit makes it all worth it.

 Tollymore Forest Park

-Another popular attractions found in Newcastle, County Down is this stunning forest park located at the foot of the Mourne Mountains.
-Tollymore Forest Park covers around 630 arches of dreamy walks, and beautiful views surrounding you.
-It was the first ever state park created in Northern Ireland back in 1955.
+Another popular attraction in Newcastle, County Down, is this stunning forest park at the foot of the Mourne Mountains.
+Tollymore Forest Park covers around 630 arches of dreamy walks and beautiful views surrounding you.
+It was the first-ever state park created in Northern Ireland back in 1955.

-It is the perfect place to take part in a variety of outdoor activities including camping, horse riding and orienteering.
-The Tollymore National Outdoor Centre is where you can do many of these fun activities.
+It is the perfect place to participate in various outdoor activities, including camping, horse riding and orienteering.
+The Tollymore National Outdoor Centre is where you can do many fun activities.

-There is also a brilliant children’s play area designed for four to eleven, where they can run about and enjoy the wooden play space.
-The Forest is a great place to relax and just simply enjoy the natural beauty on offer.
+A brilliant children’s play area is designed for four to eleven, where they can run about and enjoy the wooden play space.
+The Forest is a great place to relax and simply enjoy the natural beauty.

 Tollymore Forest Park, Newcastle